 Day 10: Last day - morning visit to Robben Island (where Nelson Mandela was imprisoned), followed by flight after lunch back to Johannesburg, and then evening flights back home.

 The estimated price for the South African Safari is €2,500 per person sharing (approximately $2,875).
-This is subject to confirmation once South Africa's borders re-open to international travellers, flights to the country resume and costs can be confirmed.
+This is subject to confirmation once travel to South Africa is possible again and costs can be confirmed.
 This estimate includes the following: